alebairos/xfutebol/manual.md

 ### Referee Notes
 - **Observations and Comments:**
   - _Referee's notes on the match, any unusual incidents, or important considerations:_ `____________`
+  The Referee is responsible for:
+  Explaining the rules for the  players and conducting the game setup.
+  Observing the match to avoid mistakes or bad intentions, like a player move faster than allowed, or breaking any other rule.
+  Filling out the Match Record Form in real time.

 ---